-- 3. (1) You must treat others with respect.
+- 3.-(1) You must treat others with respect. - (2) You must not- - (a) do anything which may cause your authority to breach any of the equality enactments (as defined in section 33 of the Equality Act 2006(a)); - (b) bully any person; - (c) intimidate or attempt to intimidate any person who is or is likely to be- - (i) a complainant, - (ii) a witness, or - (iii) involved in the administration of any investigation or proceedings, - in relation to an allegation that a member (including yourself) has failed to comply with his or her authority's code of conduct; or - (d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, your authority.

-- (2) You must not:-
+4. You must not-

-- (a) do anything which may cause the Council to breach any of the equality enactments (as defined in Section 33 of the Equality Act 2006 and set out in Annex 2 hereto);

-- (b) bully any person;

-- (c) intimidate or attempt to intimidate any person who is or is likely to be:-

-- (i) a complainant,

-- (ii) a witness, or

-- (iii) involved in the administration of any investigation or proceedings,

-in relation to an allegation that a member (including yourself) has failed to comply with this Code or any other relevant authority's code of conduct for members; or

-(d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Council.

-- 4. You must not:- - (a) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where:- - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is:- - (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the Council; or - (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
-You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or the Council into disrepute. - 6.
-You:- - (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - (b) must, when using or authorising the use by others of the resources of the Council:- - (i) act in accordance with the Council's reasonable requirements; - (ii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) must have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986. - 7.
-(1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by the Council's:- - (a) chief finance officer (the Strategic Director of Finance); or where that officer is acting pursuant to his or her statutory duties.
+- (a) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where- - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is- - (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the authority; or - (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
+You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute.

+6. You-

+- (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - (b) must, when using or authorising the use by others of the resources of your authority- - (i) act in accordance with your authority's reasonable requirements; and - (ii) ensure that such resources are not used improperly for political purposes (including party political purposes). - (c) must have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986. - 7.
+Paragraph 7 does not apply to your authority.